 Please describe the information you are seeking.
-Please provide any relevant details you think will help us to identify the information you require.
+Please provide any relevant de think will help us to identify the information you require. tails you that information.

-Please note: that if the information you request reveals details directly or indirectly about another person we will have to seek the consent of that person before we can let you see that information.
 In certain circumstances, where disclosure would adversely affect the rights and freedoms of others, we may not be able to disclose the information to you, in which case you will be informed promptly and given full reasons for that decision.